Iain Dale 7pm - 10pm

 Storm Ciara is causing travel chaos across the country as severe rain and gales batter the whole of the UK.

 There are 214 flood warnings, meaning flooding is expected and immediate action is required, and 177 alerts, indicating flooding is possible.

-An amber weather warning for wind is in place across much of the UK, with gusts of of up to 97mph recorded in the Isle of Wight and 93mph in Aberdaron, north Wales.
+An amber weather warning for wind is in place across much of the UK, with gusts of of up to 90mph recorded, reaching 93mph in Aberdaron, north Wales.

 But what does this mean for those trying to travel?

 Network rail has put a 50mph speed limit on all trains for the whole of Sunday, and has warned against travel unless it is "absolutely necessary".

 Gatwick Express, Grand Central, Great Northern, Hull Trains, LNER, Northern, Southeastern, Southern, Thameslink and TransPennine Express have all issued do not travel warnings.